 Luckily, this story has a happy ending.
 Juan got a new job at a mortgage company, and Goldie goes to work with him every day.
 Juan’s case highlights an essential piece of asking for a reasonable accommodation.
 Schlumberger’s was required, by law, to participate, and actively try to find a reasonable accommodation that would be agreeable for Juan and the company.
 Schlumberger’s decision to remain silent and refuse to participate in the negotiation process is illegal.
 Ultimately, they paid for it.
 The jury found that behavior as reprehensible as our employment attorneys do.
 If you think that you’ve been denied a reasonable accommodation request, or your employer refuses to discuss reasonable accommodations you should contact and employment discrimination attorney immediately.

 Having to live with a disability is difficult enough without worrying about the effect it may have on your job.
 If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 The best option is not to wait.
 Call our office at 866-797-6040.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.

 This employment law website is an advertisement.
 The materials available at the top of this page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “how do I get a work accommodation for my disability?”, “am I disabled under the ADA?”, “what should I do if I was fired today when I asked for an accommodation for my disability,” or “can my boss fire me for being disabled?,” it would be best for you to contact an Ohio attorney to obtain advice with respect to disability discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney, Brian Spitz or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney, Brian Spitz or any individual attorney.